sagemath/sagewiki_to_gh-2022-10-10/firefox-trac.md

 The first one takes a phrase to search for, and searches on trac for it.
 The second one is more useful -- given a number, it goes '''directly''' to the corresponding trac ticket.
 (If you enter something that doesn't exist, it will instead search for a hash symbol followed by your search query.)

+You can copy the following bits of text into your browser address bar to have Firefox automatically download and install the search plugins:

+ * `javascript:window.external.AddSearchProvider("http://wiki.sagemath.org/firefox-trac?action=AttachFile&do=get&target=trac.xml")`
+ * `javascript:window.external.AddSearchProvider("http://wiki.sagemath.org/firefox-trac?action=AttachFile&do=get&target=speed-trac.xml")`

+Or, if you want to download the plugins and install manually, see below for directions.

 These are easy to use: Firefox maintains a directory of search plugins.
 They're located here:

  * `/Applications/Firefox.app/Contents/MacOS/searchplugins` (Mac)